-“Incident” is a confirmed compromise or un-authorized access of system(s) that poses an eminent threat to Customer/MSP assets, which includes interactive attackers, data encryption or destruction, and exfiltration.
+“Incident” is a confirmed compromise or unauthorized access of system(s) that poses an imminent threat to Customer/MSP assets, which includes interactive attackers, data encryption or destruction, and exfiltration.

 “Incident Response Lead” is a member of the Sophos Security Services Team who is identified as the primary individual responsible for assisting a Customer/MSP during Incident Response.